optimans/cockpit-zfs-manager/README.md

 ## Using Cockpit ZFS Manager

-Login to Cockpit as a privileged user and click ZFS from the navigation list.
+Login to Cockpit as an administrative user and click ZFS from the navigation list.

 A Welcome to Cockpit ZFS Manager modal will display and allow you to configure initial settings.

-Note: Inline help is currently available in modals.
-Documentation will be created at a later date.

 ## Caveats